Looking for new clients? Meet them on Reedsy

 How much should you charge as a ghostwriter?

-Every ghostwriting project is different — one might involve writing an article and another can be a crafting whole book.
-The scope of these tasks are very different, and the rates will vary with this.
+Every ghostwriting project is different — one might involve writing an article, and another can be crafting a whole book.
+The scopes of these tasks are very different, and the rates will vary accordingly.
 Ultimately, how much you charge should reflect how much research and writing you have to do, how much costs you will incur along the way, and the value of the service you produce.
 In other words, there isn’t a one-size-fits-all rate that works for every ghostwriter under the sun.

-That said, this long answer isn’t what clients want to hear when they ask about your service.
-They expect a quote that helps them compare freelancers and make a decision about who to hire.
+That said, this isn’t what clients want to hear when they ask about your service.
+They expect a quote that helps them compare freelancers and decide who to hire.
 On top of that, you yourself may be wondering if you’re under or overcharging.
-In either case, you might find use in knowing an average range of ghostwriting rates.
-And we’ve put together some estimates here.
+In either case, you might find use in knowing an average range of ghostwriting rates in different genres and industries.
+So, we’ve put together some estimates here.

 Generally, depending on the work you do, you can charge: